 Elmer the cat is his sidekick and since the week we brought him to Sourwood Hill, he has styled himself as protector of the herd, with moderate success.

-We purchased our first cows in the spring of 2019 and are working on growing the herd to have a proper beef cattle operation in a few years.
-Currently, we have two cow/calf pairs that are constantly amusing with their antics and escape attempts.
+We purchased our first cows in the spring of 2019 and have a growing herd of beef brood cows with the dream of having a proper beef cattle operation in a few years.

 No home is complete without chickens, in the city or the country.
 We are home to a revolving flock of dual purpose birds and are working on building a heritage breed flock that can survive our unpredictable weather patterns.